arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 ### A First Post

-This is just a markdown file with a bit of front matter that goes in the `/content/post` folder.
+This is just a [markdown file](https://raw.githubusercontent.com/arapaima-uk/source.arapaima-uk.github.io/master/content/post/2016-10-13-verschlimmbesserung.md) with a bit of front matter (title, date) that goes in the `/content/post` folder.

 ### Syntax highlighting